xenonview-com/view-js-sdk/README.md

       await View.commit();
     });
 ```
+This commits a journey to Xenon View for analysis.

 ### Deanonymizing Journeys

 Xenon View supports both anonymous and known journeys.
 By deanonymizing a journey you can compare a user's path to other known paths and gather insights into their progress.
 This is optional.
 ```javascript
     import View from 'xenon_view_sdk';